Reddone/case-ql/docs/intro.md

 - possibility to work with raw values in the form of a *Map[String, Any]*.
 Maybe you don't want to provide a *Read* or *Write* instance but you want to read data as it is.
 You can do this using the *Read[Row]* and *Write[Row]* implicit instances inside the *Raw* object.
 For example, if you have a huge table and you want to use Sangria projections, now you can.
-Use it at your own risk because they remove the type safe layer introduced by doobie.
+Use it at your own risk because they remove the type safe layer introduced by Doobie.

 - test utilities which can save you some time.
 There is a *GenericRepository* which exposes common operations in an unsafe manner, but it removes many of the test boilerplate, and there is a *TestTransactors* factory to create a